July 2021 - June 2022

 This activity was part of the Melton and Brimbank Place-Based Suicide Prevention Trials.

-Connected Mobs is a project to address suicide prevention and postvention support for Aboriginal and Torres Strait Islander communities in Melbourne’s west.
+The Connected Mobs project provided suicide prevention and postvention support for Aboriginal and Torres Strait Islander communities in Melbourne’s west.

-To address the identified needs, services and community members require training in suicide recognition and interventions.
-We also want to help build better relationships between community members, mental health services, community organisations and Aboriginal Community Controlled Organisations.
+To address the identified needs, services and community members required training in suicide recognition and interventions.
+We also wanted to build better relationships between community members, mental health services, community organisations and Aboriginal community-controlled organisations.

 North Western Melbourne Primary Health Network (NWMPHN) identified the Aboriginal Wellness Foundation as the lead organisation to facilitate this project.
-Connected Mobs aims to address a significant gap in culturally safe, community led activities and interventions.
+Connected Mobs aimed to address a significant gap in culturally safe, community-led activities and interventions.

-This project is part of our place-based suicide prevention trial in Melton and Brimbank.
-The Aboriginal and Torres Strait Islander community has been identified as a priority population for NWMPHN and the Melton Brimbank Suicide Prevention Network.
+This project was part of our place-based suicide prevention trial in Melton and Brimbank.
+The Aboriginal and Torres Strait Islander community has been identified as a priority population for NWMPHN and the Melton Brimbank Suicide Prevention Governance Group.

-- facilitate community led forums to encompass the voice of lived experience and to ensure the needs to the community are represented
+- facilitated community-led forums to encompass the voice of lived experience and to ensure the needs to the community are represented

-- host a co-design workshop with Aboriginal people, community and mental health services to identify and/or develop culturally appropriate responses to community need related to suicide
+- hosted a co-design workshop with Aboriginal people, community and mental health services to identify and develop culturally appropriate responses to community need related to suicide

-- implement training and/or capacity building to support the community need
+- implemented training and capacity building to support the community need

-- host a community event to share what is learnt throughout the project
+- hosted a community event to share what was learnt throughout the project

-- undertake a mapping project of useful, relevant and culturally safe services.
+- undertook a mapping project of useful, relevant and culturally safe services.